GRN Financial Services -

 I am self-employed and I have only been trading for 12 months, can I get a mortgage?

-Yes, you can as there are lenders who would consider applicants who have been trading for a shorter period of time, as long as they have their first self-assessment done.
-Of course, you would need to meet all the lender’s other criteria but it is possible to get a mortgage only after 1st year of trading.
+Yes, you can as there are lenders that would consider applicants who have been trading for a shorter period of time than 2 or 3 years, as long as they have their first self-assessment done and it is for the full 12 months.
+Of course, you would need to meet all the lender’s other criteria, but it is possible to get a mortgage only after 1st year of trading.

 My fixed deal is expiring soon, when should I contact you to start a re-mortgage?